ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-microsoft-entra-id.md

 1. Paste the **App Federation Metadata URL** into the required **Metadata URL** field
 2. Click **Create**

+> FoxIDs monitors the metadata URL.
+When Microsoft Entra ID rotates certificates, the new certificates are provisioned automatically.

 ![Microsoft Entra ID template metadata](images/howto-saml-microsoft-entra-id-metadata.png)

 ## Test the authentication method